partidodigitalpt/documentation/Remote e-voting overview.md

-The present authors consider that the conditions to deploy E2E-VIV are to a large extent sufficiently understood and that further investment should be done.
+The present authors consider that the conditions to deploy E2E-VIV are to a large extent sufficiently understood and that further investment should be made.
 We also consider that with the exception of Estonia where national elections were already successfully conducted few other countries are actively pursuing this end.
 Most need to improve or disclose their technology in order to facilitate implementation.